The distance exponent for Liouville first passage percolation is positive: Introduction

 The fact that $Q > 0$ is of significant practical and theoretical importance in the study of LFPP.
 On the practical side, it is shown in~\cite{dg-supercritical-lfpp} that a variant of LFPP defined using a mollification of the continuum Gaussian free field admits non-trivial subsequential scaling limits for each $\xi > 0$.
 A key input in the proof is the fact that $Q> 0$, which comes from Theorem~\ref{thm-lfpp-lower}.

-On the theoretical side, LFPP with parameter $\xi$ is related to \emph{Liouville quantum gravity} (LQG) with matter central charge $\ccM = 25 - 6 Q^2$.
+On the theoretical side, LFPP with parameter $\xi$ is related to \emph{Liouville quantum gravity} (LQG) with matter central charge $\ccM = 25 - 6 Q(\xi)^2$.
 Liouville quantum gravity is a one-parameter family of models of random fractal surfaces related to the continuum Gaussian free field.
 Most mathematical works on LQG concern the \emph{subcritical phase}, when $\ccM \in (-\infty,1)$ (often these works use the parameter $\gamma$ instead of $\ccM$, which is related to $\ccM$ by $\ccM = 25-6(2/\gamma+\gamma/2)^2$).
 We refer to~\cite{shef-kpz,dkrv-lqg-sphere} and the expository articles~\cite{berestycki-lqg-notes,gwynne-ams-survey} for an introduction to LQG in the subcritical phase.
-Recently, there have been a few works investigating the \emph{supercritical phase} of LQG when $\ccM \in (1,25)$~\cite{ghpr-central-charge,gp-lfpp-bounds,dg-supercritical-lfpp,apps-central-charge}.
+Recently, there have been a few works investigating the \emph{supercritical phase} of LQG when $\ccM \in (1,25)$~\cite{ghpr-central-charge,gp-lfpp-bounds,dg-supercritical-lfpp,apps-central-charge,pfeffer-supercritical-lqg,dg-confluence,dg-uniqueness}.
 The key difference between the two phases is that LQG surfaces are topological surfaces when $\ccM \in (-\infty,1]$ (although they have a fractal metric space structure) but not when $\ccM \in (1,25)$ (since in this phase they have infinite ``spikes").

-It is expected that the scaling limit of LFPP should be the metric associated with an LQG surface for $\ccM =25-6Q^2$.
-This connection has already been made rigorous in the supercritical phase when $\ccM < 1$ or equivalently $\gamma\in (0,2)$ or $Q > 2$.
-Indeed, it was shown in~\cite{dg-lqg-dim} that for $\gamma \in (0,2)$, we have $Q(\xi) = 2/\gamma+\gamma/2$ if and only if $\xi = \gamma/d_\gamma$, where $d_\gamma$ is the Hausdorff dimension of an LQG surface viewed as a metric space.
+The scaling limit of (a continuum version of) LFPP is the metric associated with an LQG surface for $\ccM =25-6Q(\xi)^2$.
+This fact was first established in the subcritical case, when $\ccM < 1$ or equivalently $\gamma\in (0,2)$ or $Q > 2$.
+It was shown in~\cite{dg-lqg-dim} that for $\gamma \in (0,2)$, we have $Q(\xi) = 2/\gamma+\gamma/2$ if and only if $\xi = \gamma/d_\gamma$, where $d_\gamma$ is the Hausdorff dimension of an LQG surface viewed as a metric space.
 It was subsequently shown in~\cite{dddf-lfpp,gm-uniqueness} that for this value of $\xi$, the continuum version of LFPP converges in the scaling limit to a metric associated with $\gamma$-LQG.